mpaperno/WASimCommander/README.md

 Use the [Issues](https://github.com/mpaperno/WASimCommander/issues) feature for bug reports and concise feature suggestions.

 Use [Discussions](https://github.com/mpaperno/WASimCommander/discussions) for any other topic.

+There is also a [Discord support forum](https://discord.gg/QhUDFX6Kun) on my server, along with [release announcement](https://discord.gg/StbmZ2ZgsF) and [general chat](https://discord.gg/meWyE4dcAt) channels.

 Most flight simulator forums seem fairly strict about _not_ using their site to provide product support.
 So please use GitHub, unless you're absolutely sure no rules would be broken or toes stepped upon otherwise.